Everything You Ever Wanted to Know About Moving Trucks

 How fast can you drive on the interstate with an auto trailer attached to a moving truck?

 For safety reasons, the maximum recommended speed if you are towing a vehicle behind a rental moving truck is 55 mph.
-If you determine that towing a vehicle behind a rental truck is the best option for you, please make sure you are aware of the safety precautions you should take when towing a vehicle or trailer at high speeds.
-The California DMV has helpful guidelines to reduce the chance of trailer sway.
+If you determine that towing a vehicle is the best option for you, please make sure you are aware of the safety precautions you should take when towing a vehicle or trailer at high speeds.
+The California DMV offers helpful guidelines to reduce the chance of trailer sway.

 Can someone else drive a moving truck I have rented?